 Fisher Investments provides portfolio management services, and the firm’s five-member Investment Policy Committee (IPC) has over 130 combined years of industry experience.
 The IPC makes ongoing markets forecasts backed by Fisher Investments’ extensive Research Department.
 As a client, your Investment Counsellor will help keep you up to date on the IPC’s market outlook and your current portfolio strategy.

 Ken Fisher, Fisher Investments UK’s Executive Chairman and Founder, has been featured in numerous financial journals, including the Financial Analysts Journal and The Journal of Portfolio Management.
 In 1984, Ken Fisher began writing his monthly “Portfolio Strategy” column for Forbes magazine in the US, which ran for over 30 years.
-Ken currently writes a weekly column in USA Today, the UK’s Financial Times and several other European publications as well.
+Ken currently writes for Focus Money in Germany, Børsen in Denmark and De Telegraaf in the Netherlands, Handelszeitung in Switzerland, el Economista in Spain, Il Sole 24 Ore in Italy, L’Opinion in France, La Libre in Belgium, Trend in Austria, Caixin in China, Hong Kong Economic Journal, Business Weekly in Taiwan and Chosun Ilbo in Korea.
 In addition, several of Ken's books—such as Debunkery (2010), How to Smell a Rat: The Five Signs of Financial Fraud (2009), The Ten Roads to Riches (2008) and The Only Three Questions That Count (2006)—were New York Times bestsellers.

 Contact Fisher Investments UK to speak with one of our qualified professionals or download one of our educational guides today.
 Whether you are wondering about pension planning, retirement planning, financial planning or more general financial advice in order to fund your future now and throughout retirement, we think we can help.
 Start the conversation today.